 The value of property is generally chargeable to IHT as part of your estate.
 The increasing value of homes is one of the main factors which can lead to IHT becoming payable after a death.
-See page 28 for a new relief available where a home is left to descendants.
+See page 28 for details of the extra relief available where a home is left to direct descendants.

-If you sell part of your garden for someone else to build on, any gain from that sale may be exempt from CGT, as the land is part of your main residence.
-But that exemption doesn't always apply - if the garden is bigger than half a hectare, or if the house is sold before the land, the gain will be taxable.
+If you sell part of your garden, any gain from that sale may be exempt from CGT, as the land is part of your main residence.
+But that exemption doesn't always apply: if the house is sold before the land, or (in most cases) if the garden is bigger than half a hectare, the gain will be taxable.
 It's worth taking advice if this is your intention.